Lattice QCD estimates of thermal photon production from the QGP: Inversion with GPR

 \section{Inversion with GPR}

-Here, we will give a short introduction to the inversion of spectral functions with GPR, while we refer to Refs.~\cite{valentine2020gaussian,Horak:2021syv} for a more extensive introduction.
-To start, let us assume that the knowledge of the spectral function before making observations of the correlator can be described by a GP prior.
-This is written as
+Here, we will give a short introduction to the reconstruction of spectral functions with GPR.
+For additional details and a more general discussion, we refer to Refs.~\cite{valentine2020gaussian,Horak:2021syv} and to Ref.~\cite{rasmussen2006gaussian} for a introduction to GPs in general.
+Note that in the following part, we closely follow the introduction to GP reconstruction found in Ref.~\cite{Horak:2023xfb} and modify the notation to match the current reconstruction in order to ensure a self-contained and reproducible presentation.

+To start, we define a GP prior for the spectral function that is reconstructed.
+This assumes some Gaussian distribution over different realizations of the spectral function.
+The GP prior is generally written as

 where $\mu$ and $C$ denote the mean and the covariance of the GP prior.
 The prior mean can be generally set to zero, as its contribution can be fully absorbed into the covariance.